Negative Binomial Regression (Students absence example)

 0.15624999999999992

-Finally, if one wants to show this probability mass function as if we are following the first definition of negative binomial distribution we introduced, we just need to shift the whole thing to the right by adding \(k\) to the \(y\) values.
+To change the definition to the number of trials until \(k\) successes, we just need to shift the whole thing to the right by adding \(k\) to the \(y\) values.

 fig, ax = plt.subplots(1, 2, figsize=(12, 4), sharey=True)